On cubulated relatively hyperbolic groups: Preliminaries

-By Theorem \ref{martin-steenbock}, this compatibility is implied by the assumptions in Proposition \ref{combsmallcancellation}.
-Let us see now how we also have compatible virtually special peripheral subgroups in the cases of Corollaries \ref{virtab} and \ref{fullyrfimpliesspecial}.\\ Since any subgroup or double coset of a finitely generated virtually abelian group is separable, Theorem \ref{haglundwisedoublecoset} gives us that any cubulated group that is hyperbolic relative to virtually abelian subgroups satisfies Definition \ref{compatiblevsperi}.\\ Theorem \ref{haglundwisedoublecoset} also implies this compatibility when $(G, X)$ is cubulated and hyperbolic relative to residually finite groups, and each wall stabilizer is fully relative quasiconvex.
-Indeed, if $P<G$ is any peripheral subgroup with convex core $Z$, then any wall of $Z$ is of the form $W \cap Z$ for $W$ a wall of $X$.
-Therefore, by Remark \ref{wallsubcomplex} we have $P_{Z\cap W}=P \cap G_W$ , and so $P_{W\cap Z}$ is finite or finite index in $P$.
-But $P$ is residually finite, and hence the virtual specialness of $(P, Z)$ follows from Theorem \ref{haglundwisedoublecoset}.

 In general, the existence of a virtually special convex core cubulation for a convex subgroup implies that any other convex core gives a virtually special cubulation.
-This is consequence of the next proposition, which will be proven in the Appendix.
+This follows from the next proposition, which will be proven in the Appendix as a consequence of Theorem \ref{doublecosetconvexsep}.